ianmuturi/WeatherApplication/README.md

 Walkthrough

   The app is built by java spring boot framework.
-It has spring boot starter version 2.0.0 it can on java 1.70 and above
+It has spring boot starter version 2.0.0 it can run on java 1.70 and above

 Structure